zrafa/esp8266_atmega328p/README.md

 Some important notes about esp8266
 ==================================

+- IMPORTANT!!! : You need to send \r \n after every AT command sent to esp8266.

 - The ultra cheap tiny esp8266 is it: https://www.sparkfun.com/products/17146

 - For solid wifi functionality you MUST change the speed to 9600,8,1